-Competency Description Vigilant A person's ability to stay focused when performing monotonous tasks.
+Competency Description Emotionally Stable A person's ability to handle pressure without emotional outbursts.
+Poor performers easily lose their tempers and then make mistakes.
+Exceptional performers control their tempers.
+Vigilant A person's ability to stay focused when performing monotonous tasks.
 Poor performers are easily distracted and then make mistakes.
 Exception performers stay focused on the task at hand.
 Cautious A person's tendency to avoid risk.
 Poor performers tend to take unnecessary risks.
 Exceptional performers evaluate their options before making risky decisions.
 Trainable A person's tendency to respond favourably to training.
 Poor performers overestimate their competence and are hard to train.
 Exceptional performers listen to advice and like to learn.